AlkaSaliss/Indexation_Docs/README.md

-# Clustering businesseses according to their ad displays characs
+# Clustering businesseses according to their ads displays characs